 We may contract with individuals or entities known as Business Associates to perform various functions on our behalf or to provide certain types of services.
 In order to perform these functions or to provide these services, Business Associates will receive, create, maintain, use and/or disclose your protected health information, but only after they agree in writing with us to implement appropriate safeguards regarding your protected health information.
 For example, we may disclose your protected health information to a Business Associate, but only after the Business Associate enters into a Business Associate Agreement with us.

-Benefit Partners Group, LLC does not use, disclose, sell or transfer any personal information without consent unless required or permitted by law or regulation.
+We do not use, disclose, sell or transfer any personal information without consent unless required or permitted by law or regulation.
 In cases of permitted disclosure, we will disclose information in compliance with applicable laws and regulations and will require the recipient to protect the information and use it only for the purpose provided.

 When you request, we are required to disclose to you the portion of your protected health information that contains medical records, billing records, and any other records used to make decisions regarding your health care benefits.